rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/leather.md

 ## Using Leather Software wallet to perform a peg-in

-In this guide, we will be using the [PowPeg](https://powpeg.rootstock.io/) application for unlockcing Leather, access peg-in to use Leather, and verify if peg-in is active.
+In this guide, we will be using the [PowPeg](https://powpeg.rootstock.io/) application for unlocking Leather, access peg-in to use Leather, and verify if peg-in is active.

 ### Acessing pegin to use Leather